Get Credit for What You've Already Learned and Accomplished

 You may complete an assessment for credit any time during the year.
 It will be created, monitored, and assessed by faculty evaluators, and credit is assigned based on merit.
 DU's PLA process adheres to the Ten Standards for Assessing Learning as developed by the Council for Adult & Experiential Learning (CAEL).

-If you've gained college-level learning through your career and personal experience - whether in a job-related activity, community participation, or specialized training, just complete a petition outlining your experience and find out if it qualifies for credit for a course.
-Petitions are assessed by faculty, and credit is assigned based on merit.
+If you've gained college-level learning through your career and personal experience - whether in a job-related activity, community participation, or specialized training, you can complete an assessment demonstrating your learning from experience and find out if it qualifies for course credit.
+PLAs are assessed by faculty, and credit is assigned based on merit.

 Davenport awards credit when you achieve a passing score on the College-Level Examination Program (CLEP), DSST, Advanced Placement and Credit by Exam programs or approved national certification exams.
-Some exams are offered on site through the Library .
-See Testing Services for more information.
+DU no longer offers these exams on our campuses, but students can take exams at other local approved testing centers and transfer the credit to DU.
+Competency Testing is still offered for select classes in Math, English, and Allied Health.

 Earn credit for knowledge you've acquired through specialized training and experience in military service.
 DU meets all Servicemembers Opportunity Colleges (SOC) criteria, and awards credit when you submit the appropriate military records to the Registrar's Office.